 Sick of Being Angry?
 Time to Act!

-If you expected last year's Presidential victory to deliver happier times than these, you are not alone.
+With the midterm elections fast approaching, there has never been a better time to put our outrage to work.
 Between continuing assaults on Voting Rights, gridlock in Washington, and Tallehassee's handling of Covid, reproductive rights, redistricting, and more, we all need alternatives to rants at the TV and sleepless nights.

 BAM is a great place to meet like-minded friends and act on our shared values.
 If you believe in the importance of educated & engaged citizens, mutual respect, fair elections, and responsive, transparent government, join us.
-Together, we can make a real difference.
+Together, we will make a real difference in this critical election year.

 What You Can Do Now to Secure YOUR Vote for 2022